jonasmit/jonathanasmith/content/article/how-to-explain-kubernetes-at-dinner/index.md

 ##### Why is Kubernetes hard to explain?
 I have always promoted the principle that it is easy to solve a complex problem with a complex solution but very hard to solve a complex problem simply.
 Simplicity is hard because it requires a deep understanding of core concepts.
 The ability to express complex ideas in a narrative that broad audiences can understand is equally important.
 But sometimes really hard, especially when discussing complex technology.

-So, why is Kubernetes hard to explain?
+*So, why is Kubernetes hard to explain?*
-<br/>The primary reason, I think, is related to *a posteriori* knowledge.
+<br/>The primary reason, I think, is related to the large amount of *a posteriori* knowledge usually only acquired through experience.

 To explain Kubernetes, effectively, requires explaining a lot foundational technology concepts.
 And, perhaps more importantly, to explain the problems these technologies are/were solving.
 For those of us who have been in the industry for awhile, we understand Kubernetes because of experience with many foundational technologies - both the successes and many more *failures*.